 Contributions you make to any qualified retirement plan can be used to satisfy the credit’s eligibility requirements.
 Qualified retirement plans include traditional IRAs, Roth IRAs, 401(k) plans, 403(b) plans and 457 plans.
 In the 2018 tax year, the maximum credit available to a single taxpayer is $1,000 and for joint filers, it increases to $2,000.

 These limits can change each year for inflation.
 In addition to satisfying the AGI limitations, you must be at least 18 years old, not enrolled as a full-time student at any time during the tax year and you cannot be claimed as a dependent on another person's tax return.

 Calculating your eligible credit

 Your Form 8880 will guide you through a calculation to determine the maximum credit amount you are eligible to claim.
 The size of your tax credit is a percentage of your annual retirement account contributions, which can range from 10 to 50 percent.

 However, the credit percentage decreases as your AGI increases.
-For example, a single taxpayer with an AGI of $16,750 can claim a credit equal to 50 percent of her IRA contributions; whereas, a similar taxpayer with an AGI of $27,000 calculates the credit as only 10 percent of annual contributions.
+For example, for 2018, a single taxpayer with an AGI of $16,750 can claim a credit equal to 50 percent of her IRA contributions; whereas, a similar taxpayer with an AGI of $27,000 calculates the credit as only 10 percent of annual contributions.
 One thing to remember is that you can still claim the credit even if you claim a deduction for those same IRA contributions.

 TurboTax will ask you simple questions to determine your eligibility and will do these calculations for you.